alexey-krasnov/band_edge_potentials_calculator/README.md

 ```sh
 band_potential_calc.py
 ```
-The program asks type of band gap Eg: theoretical(DFT) or experimental.
+The program asks about the type of band gap Eg: theoretical(DFT) or experimental.
-Next write semiconductor chemical formula and band gap value.
+Next, write the semiconductor chemical formula and band gap value.

-The program creates Excel file with data in 4 columns: semiconductor furmula, Band gap eV, Ecb eV, Evb eV in the sheet corresponding to theoretical(DFT) or experimental data.
+The program creates an Excel file with data in 4 columns: semiconductor formula, Band gap eV, Ecb eV, Evb eV in the sheet corresponding to theoretical(DFT) or experimental data.

 ## Author